rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ## Names (bikeshed welcome)

 There may be better names for lints and the traits being added here.
-It took me a while to come up with the "loud" and "quiet" mnemonics.
+It took me a while to come up with the "noisy" and "quiet" mnemonics.

 ## Which library types should be `QuietDrop`.